Breast Reconstruction in Atlanta, GA

 Depending on the type of breast reconstruction you had performed, the recovery process will vary from a few to as many as 10 weeks.
 As you heal, you will have to be patient and give yourself time to adjust to the changes your body is experiencing.
 Your new breast will be a welcome addition, but it will be different from the one you lost, and it may take some time for your new breast(s) to feel like they are actually a part of you.
 Breast reconstruction does not restore full sensation or function to the breast, and it is a cosmetic procedure not necessary to restore physical health.
 However, reconstructive surgery helps many patients feel like they can get their life back to normal again after suffering the emotional and psychological trauma of losing a breast.
 Having breast reconstruction can be a real and lasting benefit so if you want to learn more about this procedure, please contact Atlanta Aesthetics today, and we will schedule your confidential consultation with Dr. Killingsworth or Dr. Catignani.

 Depending on the nature of your breast reconstruction surgery, your medical insurance may cover a portion of the cost of your procedure.
 After your consultation, we work with you to determine the total cost, including the patient responsibility that is not covered by insurance.
 We accept payment by cash, personal check, credit card and CareCredit® financing.

 If you have lost a breast to cancer or suffered trauma to your breasts, Dr. Christopher Killingsworth, a double board-certified Atlanta plastic surgeon, or Atlanta plastic surgeon, Dr. Cristen Catignani, would like to discuss your options for breast reconstruction.
-Contact us today to schedule your personal consultation at our Cumming or Atlanta location.
+Contact us today to schedule your personal consultation at our Atlanta location.